ballerina-platform/module-ballerina-sql/ballerina/Module.md

 Student retrievedStudent = check dbClient->queryRow(query);
 ```

-The `queryRow()` operation can also be used to retrieve a single value from the database (e.g., when querying using
+The `sql:queryRow()` operation can also be used to retrieve a single value from the database (e.g., when querying using
 `COUNT()` and other SQL aggregation functions).
 If the provided return type is not a record (i.e., a primitive data type)
 , this operation will return the value of the first column of the first row retrieved by the query.